 My favorite part of working with you—the only part I enjoyed, to be honest—other than getting a top agent, was our communication: our emails and phone calls, and the dinner we had together to celebrate signing with Susan Schulman.
 You’re really knowledgeable but you’re also really positive and, at the same time, very realistic, disciplined, and strict, in a good way.
 You have a nice sense of humor, but, at the same time, you lay down the law.
 Your clients have to listen and do what you say to give themselves the best chance of being successful.
 In that way, you’re controlling, but it’s good controlling.

 Without your help, guidance, and expertise there’s no way I would have been able to land an agent.
 Even having worked in the film business for thirty years, I was out of my realm and overwhelmed.
 Like I said earlier, working with you was expensive but worth it.
 In fact, it was so expensive, I didn’t tell my wife how much it cost.
 But now I can, and she would understand the value.
 I was helpless and needed a Sherpa.
 To other authors reading this, if you try and climb the mountain by yourself, you’re more than likely going to get stuck or fall.
 Get the help you need to make it and make the journey more enjoyable.

-Author of the upcoming novel The Memory of an Elephant and screenwriter who wrote Beyond Rangoon starring Patricia Arquette (Castle Rock Entertainment), Tears of the Sun starring Bruce Willis (Columbia Pictures), and Firefox starring Clint Eastwood (Warner Brothers)
+Author of the not yet published novel The Memory of an Elephant, and screenwriter who wrote Beyond Rangoon starring Patricia Arquette (Castle Rock Entertainment), Tears of the Sun starring Bruce Willis (Columbia Pictures), and Firefox starring Clint Eastwood (Warner Brothers)